Graduate Student Opportunities

 Winter field research banding chickadees at QUBS.

-Field research site: The Mennill/Doucet research station in Costa Rica.
+Field research site: The Mennill/Doucet research house in Costa Rica.

 A duetting Thryothorus wren in Costa Rica.